sentenza/docs/docs/scala.md

     *There is no special syntax in Scala to express a type class, but the same functionality can be achieved using constructs that already exist in the language. **That’s what makes it a little difficult for newcomers to spot a type class in code.
 A typical implementation of a type class uses some syntactic sugar as well, which also doesn’t make it clear right away what we are dealing with**.*

     https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html

-**Type constructor and Variance**

-!!!abstract
-    To be added

-pag.
-392 of the White Scala Manual

 ### Monoid